See Why Solar Is the Top Choice for Clean Energy Savings

 Is it risky?

 Not at all.
-During the initial consultation, survey, and design process, we’ll work with you to outline your overall costs as well as financing options and any incentives you may be eligible for.
-Since solar panels require little to no maintenance and effectively reduce or eliminate your monthly utility costs, we can easily forecast your savings before you buy.
-Plus, with best-in-class technologies and lifetime customer support, you’re guaranteed risk-free savings for the lifetime of your solar energy system.
+During the initial survey and design process, we’ll work with you to outline overall costs as well as financing options and any incentives you may be eligible for.
+Since solar panels require little to no maintenance and are designed to reduce or eliminate your monthly electricity costs, we can easily forecast your savings before you buy.
+Plus, with best-in-class technologies and ongoing customer support, you can count on long-term savings with your solar energy system.

 Are solar panels expensive to maintain?

 Solar panels require little to no maintenance and often reduce the overall maintenance costs on your home by protecting the structure of your roof.
 To maximize the performance of your solar array, it is important to keep panels free of dust and debris.
 Natural patterns of wind and rainfall will do most of the work for you, but annual cleanings can help to keep them functioning at their best.
-Any advanced maintenance required is often due to unusual circumstances such as pests or home renovations and can easily be performed by a licensed Palmetto specialist.
+Any advanced maintenance required is often due to unusual circumstances such as pests or home renovations and can easily be performed by a qualified Palmetto Build Partner.

 What if something goes wrong?

 At Palmetto, we rely on best-in-class technologies that are both durable and easy to maintain.
-All of our solar panels come with a 25-year warranty.
+All of our solar panels come with a 25-year manufacturer product and performance warranty.
 Customers seeking additional coverage can opt into Palmetto Protect, a comprehensive protection program that includes active energy monitoring, dedicated customer support, exclusive discounts, and top-quality maintenance services.

 Will solar panels work with my roof?